Checkmark

 To prohibit a person from making a large quantity groundwater withdrawal (more than 100,000 gallons per day) that causes an adverse resource impact to a designated trout stream; or, beginning in two years, one that causes any adverse resource impact as defined by the "assessment tool" that would be developed under Senate Bill 851.
 Withdrawals to "supply a common distribution system" would require a permit.
 A user could request a determination from DEQ that a withdrawal would not cause an adverse impact.
 Local governments would be preempted from regulating in this area.

-Referred to the House Natural Resources, Great Lakes, Land Use, and Environment Committee on December 8, 2005
+Referred to the Committee on Natural Resources, Great Lakes, Land Use, and Environment

 With the recommendation that the substitute (H-4) be adopted and that the bill then pass.